Current PhD Students

 Glen Wood's research interests include non-fiction media, urban discourses, and subcultural theory.
 His doctoral work focuses on the notion of authenticity in relation to internal hierarchies within self-documenting, urban subcultures.
 He was awarded the Ontario Trillium Scholarship in 2015.
 He graduated with a Master of Arts degree from New York University's Cinema Studies program, and a Bachelor of Arts degree from the University of Pittsburgh's Film Studies program.

-Theodore Xenophontos’s research is primarily focused on archives.
+Theodore Xenophontos holds a BA from the University of Toronto, having majored in both Cinema Studies and English, while minoring in History.
+He also received his MA in the field of Cinema and Media Studies from York University.
+His research is primarily focused on archives.
 Beyond archive theory, other areas of interest include historiography, media archaeology, and film's relationship to the other arts.

 Sennah Yee has a BFA in Screenwriting and a MA in Cinema & Media Studies at York University.
 Her current research examines gendered robot design in popular media and technology, focusing on female humanoid robots in Japan and the US.
 She is a research assistant at YorkU's Sensorium: Centre for Digital Arts and Technology, and the arts editor at Shameless magazine.
 Her first book of poetry/non-fiction HOW DO I LOOK? is at Metatron Press.
 Website: www.sennahyee.com